rlipsc/polymorph/README.md

     The component's container type is created by `registerComponents` as the component name with the `Ref` postfix, for example a `MyComponent` type would use `MyComponentRef(component).value`.

-  - `context`: the `construct` proc allows optionally passing this entity to provide input to construction events.
+  - `context`: the `construct` proc allows optionally passing an entity to provide input to construction events.

     If no entity is provided, `context` will match the `entity` parameter.